 The fan control switch features normally open 230V contacts, and is wired to control the live supply to the fan motor.
-When the circuit is made, the fan will switch on when the heat anticipator has closed the fan switch contacts.
+When the circuit is made the fan will switch on.
 When the thermostat or time switch shuts down the burner, the fan will continue to run until the thermal switch has cooled sufficiently to prevent the residual heat from damaging the heater or its controls.

-On start up the fan delay prevents air being circulated until the desired temperature is achieved
+On start up the fan delay prevents air being circulated until the desired temperature is achieved.
+On